DISNEY WORLD’S SPECIAL HALLOWEEN PARTY IN 2019

 While Halloween itself is October 31st of course, Walt Disney World provides a special Halloween celebration at the Magic Kingdom many evenings in 2019, from August 16 until November 1.

 This celebration is called “Mickey’s Not-So-Scary Halloween Party,” or “MNSSHP” for short.

 At the party, many of the Magic Kingdom’s rides are open, and trick or treating, special events, and different parades and fireworks are offered.

-Click the images below for the 2016 offerings.
+Click the images below for the 2019 brochure.

 You need to buy a special ticket for this party.
 This ticket is different from regular Walt Disney World park admission tickets.

 - The special party ticket does not allow you to enjoy the rides and attractions of the Magic Kingdom before the Party starts–you need a regular ticket for that (but typically you can get in as early as 4p, even though the ticket will say 7p.)

 - Regular tickets used to enter the park earlier the day of a Party do not give you access to the Party–you need to have the special Party ticket

 The party tickets are expensive, so why would first-time visitors be interested?
 A couple of potential reasons